openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 Creating a Theme
 ################

-To create a theme, you create a directory in the themes directory that you configured for your Open edX installation when you enabled theming.
+To create a theme, you create a directory for it within the themes directory that you configured for your Open edX installation when you enabled theming.
 For more information about the themes directory, see :ref:`enable_theming`.

 .. _understanding_themeable_ui_files: